NewForester/cribtutor/README.md

 The cribtutor program is pedagogic.

-It generates fill-in-the-blanks quizzes from crib sheets.
+It generates fill-in-the-blanks quizzes from crib-sheets.
-The crib sheets are expressed in a subset of _html_ but the program has only a simple command line interface, not a web interface.
+The crib-sheets are expressed in a subset of _html_ but the program has only a simple command line interface, not a web interface.

 ---